DylanBulfin/blisp/README.md

 # BLisp
-Short for 'Basic Lisp', pronounced 'bee-lisp' so as to rhyme with 'ELisp', this is a custom Lisp dialect with a very limited instruction set.
+Sfor 'Basic Lisp', pronounced 'bee-lisp' so as to rhyme with 'ELisp', this is a custom Lisp dialect with a very limited instruction set.
 I am not very familiar with Lisp so it may or may not end up looking anything like other Lisp variants.